gigascience/gigadb-website/gigadb/app/tools/wasabi-migration/README.md

 Also provide the name of GitLab project fork in the `REPO_NAME` variable.

-You can create the configuration file for rclone by executing:
+You should then be able to create the configuration file for rclone by
+executing:
 ```
 $ docker-compose run --rm config
 ```